-- The number of classes is not fixed new classes can be introduced after training by comparing to examples from the new class. - The one-shot (or in some cases few-shot) nature of the model means a new class can be identified using only a very small number of examples. - The distance threshold can be raised to increase the acceptance rate of legitimate messages at the cost of increased false positives (or vice versa), granting fine-grained control of the level of protection granted by fingerprinting.
+- The one-shot (or in some cases few-shot) nature of the model means a new class can be identified using only a very small number of examples. - The distance threshold can be raised to increase the acceptance rate of legitimate messages at the cost of increased false positives (or vice versa), granting fine-grained control of the level of protection granted by fingerprinting.

-Past work has shown these models to be effective in a wide range of use cases, particularly in classification problems with huge numbers of classes such as malware detection or gait recognition [33, 34].
-The architecture has also been demonstrated to be successful at detecting spoofing and replay attacks on other systems, such as face recognition and voice biometrics [35, 36].
-Siamese networks have also seen use in radio systems, shown to be effective in areas such as automatic modulation classification [37].
-Finally, some research has shown promise in using Siamese networks for fingerprinting radio transmitters [38, 39].
+Past work has shown these models to be effective in a wide range of use cases, particularly in classification problems with huge numbers of classes such as malware detection or gait recognition [36, 37].
+The architecture has also been demonstrated to be successful at detecting spoofing and replay attacks on other systems, such as face recognition and voice biometrics [38, 39].
+Siamese networks have also seen use in radio systems, shown to be effective in areas such as automatic modulation classification [40].
+Finally, some research has shown promise in using Siamese networks for fingerprinting radio transmitters [41, 42].

 Our work builds upon these in a number of key aspects.
 Firstly, we deal with a more difficult scenario than the majority of terrestrial fingerprinting cases - the great distance of satellite transmitters introduces large amounts of atmospheric noise and multipath distortion, which dwarf the hardware impairments on the signal.
 Secondly, we consider in particular the security implications of radio fingerprinting, assessing the level of protection against spoofing and replay attacks granted by our approach, and the expected budget required to circumvent these techniques.
-Finally, we use an autoencoder alongside the Siamese network to provide encodings that better capture meaningful features in the input - prior work has shown this to be effective in areas such as signature verification, but to our knowledge we are the first to apply this architecture to radio fingerprinting [40].
+Finally, we use an autoencoder alongside the Siamese network to provide encodings that better capture meaningful features in the input - prior work has shown this to be effective in areas such as signature verification, but to our knowledge we are the first to apply this architecture to radio fingerprinting [43].